hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/remote-templates.html.md

 # Remote Templates

 When you set up a new project via `cdktf init`, you can supply one of the [built-in templates](https://github.com/hashicorp/terraform-cdk/tree/main/packages/cdktf-cli/templates) (e.g. `typescript` or `python`) or use a custom-built remote template.
-The template scaffolds a new CDK for Terraform project, creating the necessary directories and files.
+Templates scaffold a new CDK for Terraform (CDKTF) project, creating the necessary directories and files.

 ## Create Remote Templates